Math Problem-Solving – Questions, Skills, and Making Mistakes

 Young children are wired to persevere!

 Think about a young child trying to accomplish a goal.
 They persist!
 Even if it’s a long crawl across the room to pet the cat, they keep going.
 Even if there’s a latch on the kitchen cabinet so they can’t open it, they keep trying to get to the pots and pans inside.
 Young children are wired to try and try again to accomplish a goal that matters to them.
-By the time they are in the upper elementary grades, however, they often do not show this same perseverance in mathematical problem-solving.
-How can we create a classroom environment where students keep this persistence for their problem-solving work?
+By the time they are in the upper elementary grades, however, they often do not show this same perseverance in math problem-solving.
+How can we create a classroom environment where students keep this persistence for their mathematical problem-solving work?

-Mistakes are welcome!
+In Math Problem Solving – Mistakes are welcome!

 Students often see math class as a time of right and wrong answers.
 Nine plus four is thirteen, every single time.
 What does vary is how we get there, the strategies we use to figure this out.
 When we talk openly about strategies and recognize the various ways children find the answer as valid and important, we keep the door open to persistence.